Social Personality Psychology, CUNY

 Taylor Santoro is a graduate student in the Bioethics program at Columbia University School of Professional Studies.
 In May 2017 she graduated with honors from Wake Forest University with a double B.A. in Economics and Studio Art.
 After graduate school she plans to attend medical school and continue to pursue her research interests in the biomedical field.
 In her free time she focuses the majority of her time between her passion for cooking and completing her current painting projects!

-Srishti Sardana is a graudate student at the Fu Foundation School of Engineering and Applied Science, Teachers College, Columbia University.
+Srishti Sardana is a graduate student in the Department of Counseling and Clinical Psychology, in the Global Mental Health Lab, Teachers College, Columbia University.
 She is also a Research Assistant at the New York State Psychiatric Institute and Columbia University Medical Center.
 She has assisted on various projects with the aim to build skills needed to conduct high-impact mental health research in low-resource settings.

 Department of English, Rutgers University